Gasparo da Salò: Artistic life

-About eighty of Gasparo da Salò's instruments are known to have survived to the present day, and they stand confidently among the works of Stradivarius, Guarnerius, Amati, Jacob Stainer, and his own pupil Giovanni Paolo Maggini as unique examples of the highest mastery attained in Brescian or indeed European instrument manufacture of the golden era of violin making, possessing exceptional tonal characteristics.
-Owing to their exceptional tone and beauty, Gasparo da Salò's patterns are frequently emulated in exacting modern commercial reproductions.
-These modern tributes to Gasparo da Salò are themselves merely the latest arrivals in what has become a long and distinguished tradition of copying and emulating the master's work.
-Charles Beare's analysis of the best works of Guarneri del Gesu's latest period, including the famous Vieuxtemps Guarneri of 1741, seems to demonstrate that Guarneri very strictly copied the arching used by Gasparo, which helped develop an instrument of modern character, with very powerful tone and projection.
+About eighty of Gasparo da Salò's instruments are known to have survived to the present day.
+Gasparo da Salò's patterns are frequently emulated in exacting modern commercial reproductions.
+Charles Beare's analysis of the best works of Guarneri del Gesu's latest period, including the Vieuxtemps Guarneri of 1741, seems to demonstrate that Guarneri very strictly copied the arching used by Gasparo.

 Virtuosi have also long recognized the exceptional qualities of da Salò's violins, violas, and double basses.
 In 1842, the Norwegian virtuoso Ole Bull was willed an unplayed, richly decorated da Salò violin originally made in 1562.
 Benvenuto Cellini carved the scroll of this spectacular instrument, which is on permanent display as a part of the exhibition "People and Possessions" at Vestlandske Kunstindustrimuesum in Bergen.

 One of his finest instruments, a double bass with a rapidity of response similar to that of a violin (owned by the 18th - 19th-century virtuoso Domenico Dragonetti), is preserved today in the Basilica of San Marco in Venice.
 A second, exceptionally rare bass, possibly the only surviving example of a classical violone contrabasso with a six-hole peg box, was discovered by the Roman master luthier and restorer Luigi Ottaviani in the stores of the Museum of Musical Instruments in Rome, where it is now displayed.
 A third double bass is preserved in storage beneath the Royal Ontario Museum in Toronto, Canada as part of a collection donated by R. S. Williams.
 And a fourth was acquired by the Salodian family Biondo from M° Leonardo Colonna, for one of the double bass players of Teatro alla Scala of Milan, and is now on display in a room of the City Council Palace in Salò.
 This bass is used in many of the concerts of the annual Gasparo da Salò Summer Festival concert series.
 In addition, one of Gasparo da Salò's violins is prominently displayed at the Lobkowicz Palace in Prague.